samanthasheadavis/zoo/README.md

 # Zoo
 #### Week 3 Weekend Homework

-For this project I created an animal constructor and made four different instances with species-specific methods.
+A fun experiment using vanilla JS constructors and CSS animations to build a 'zoo' of animals with different methods.

 Features:
 * Try-Catch statements to validate JSON data